abigailjcampbell/doc-capstone-project/README.md

 ### Repository Structure
     - images Folder: images used in this ReadMe
-    - data Folder: contains the original MovieLens data set .
+    - data Folder: contains the original Sloan Digital Sky Survey data set, as well as the results from several sections of the grid search.
     - pdfs Folder: contains the pdfs turned in as part of this project, including the presentation
     - data_analysis.ipynb: the jupyter notebook containing the primary analyses